storj-archived/kfs/doc/performance-testing.md

 degrades significantly after the size of the database exceeds 100GiB.

 This experiment was conducted for both a vanilla (standard) LevelDB and a version using the KFS protocol.
-All trials used a solid state drive (SSD).
+In addition we ran the experiment using a hard disk drive (HDD) and solid state drive (SSD).

 ### Results